NinjaInShade/advent_of_code/README.md

 # Welcome

 ## These are my submissions for the 2020 advent of code challenge.
+I started on 2 days before the challenge ended and tried to do one challenge per day.
 I have tested each submission to make sure it works.

 ### I used javascript for this with node js so i don't need the browser.
 To test my output run node on the file.
 Every day's submission are 2 functions for each part of the challenge and i output results to both functions.